Deep Underground Neutrino Experiment: Dependence of LBNF on the PIP II project

 In order to provide 1.2 MW of protons to LBNF, the second phase of the Proton Improvement Project ("PIP II"), which will increase proton delivery from the Fermilab accelerator chain by 60%, must be completed.
 The cost of this Fermilab upgrade as of 2022 is $1.28B.
 Thus, the PIP II and DUNE Phase I combined costs exceed $4B.
 The PIP II project received approval to begin construction in April 2022 and is expected to be completed by 2028.

-The DUNE far detector
+DUNE far detector

 The DUNE far detector design is based on state-of-the-art Liquid Argon Time Projection Chamber (LArTPC) technology.
 The far detector will consist of a total volume of 70-kilotons of liquid argon located deep underground, 4850 ft under the surface.
 The current design divides the liquid argon between four LArTPC modules with a "fiducial volume" (the volume usable for physics analysis, which is smaller than the total volume to avoid interactions near detector edges) of 10 kilotons each.
 About 800,000 tons of rock will be excavated to create the caverns for the far detectors.